GGracieux/lighthouse-orchestrator/README.md

-# Lighthouse-keeper
+# Lightkeeper - Lighthouse orchestrator

-Lighthouse-keeper is a simple lighthouse job orchestrator made with nodejs.
+Lightkeeper is a simple lighthouse job orchestrator made with nodejs.

 ## Usage